bk7312/bookmarklets/README.md

 ## Video-related bookmarklets

 A collection of video-related bookmarklets, works as long as the website uses video tags.
-Applies to the first video on the website, might not work if the video tags are inside an iframe.
+Applies to the first video on the website, won't work for videos inside an iframe.

 Note: It should be possible to repurpose these bookmarklets to work with audio content by changing the targeted HTML tag from 'video' to 'audio'.